 The CPU Utilization chart shows the percentage of CPU usage on the selected member.
-The Memory Utilization chart shows the memory usage on the selected member with three different metrics (maximum, used and total memory).
-You can open both of these charts as separate windows using the button placed at top right of each chart; this gives you a clearer view of the chart.
+The Memory Utilization chart shows the memory usage on the selected member with three different metrics (maximum, used

 The window titled Partitions shows which partitions are assigned to the selected member.
 Runtime is a dynamically updated window tab showing the processor number, the start and up times, and the maximum, total and free memory sizes of the selected member.
 These values are collected from the default MXBeans provided by the Java Virtual Machine (JVM).
 Descriptions from the Javadocs and some explanations are below: